Your First Home: What First-Time Buyers Need to Know

 What is bond pre-approval and why do I need it before viewing properties?

-Bond pre-approval is a formal written confirmation from a bank stating the maximum home loan amount it is prepared to offer you, based on your income, monthly expenses, existing debt obligations, and credit record.
+Bond pre-approval is a formal written confirmation from a bank stating the maximum home loan it is prepared to offer you, based on your income, monthly expenses, existing debt, and credit record.
 The bank assesses these figures before you have identified a specific property.
-Pre-approval does not guarantee the final loan; the bank will still conduct a full assessment once you make an offer on a specific home, including a valuation of the property.
-However, pre-approval gives you a realistic price range to work within, which prevents you from making offers on properties outside your qualifying amount.
-Sellers and agents also take pre-approved buyers more seriously during negotiations.
-The process typically takes between 24 and 72 hours through a bond originator, who submits your application to multiple banks simultaneously at no cost to you.
-It is advisable to get pre-approval in writing before attending any viewings.
+Pre-approval does not guarantee the final loan; the bank will still run a full assessment once you make an offer on a specific home, including a valuation of that property.
+What it does give you is a realistic price range to work within, so you do not fall in love with a home you cannot qualify for, and it signals to sellers and agents that you are a serious, ready buyer, which counts when more than one offer is on the table.
+The process usually takes between 24 and 72 hours through a bond originator, who submits your application to several banks at once at no cost to you, and then compares the offers.
+Get your pre-approval in writing before you attend a single viewing, so your search starts from certainty rather than hope.

 What costs should I budget for beyond the purchase price of a first home?

 The purchase price is only the starting point.
-Several additional costs apply in South Africa.
-Transfer duty is payable to SARS on properties priced above R1 100 000 (as at 2024).
-For example, a property priced at R1 500 000 attracts transfer duty of approximately R28 500.
-Conveyancing fees cover the attorney who registers the transfer of ownership.
-Bond registration costs cover the attorney who registers the bond with the Deeds Office.
-Both sets of legal costs are calculated on a sliding scale linked to the purchase price and bond amount.
-As a rough guide, first-time buyers in South Africa should budget between 8% and 10% of the purchase price to cover all transaction costs above the bond amount.
+Several additional costs apply in South Africa, and first-time buyers are the ones most often caught out by them.
+Transfer duty is payable to SARS on properties priced above R1 100 000; a home at R1 500 000, for example, attracts transfer duty of roughly R28 500.
+Conveyancing fees cover the attorney who registers the transfer of ownership, and bond registration costs cover the separate attorney who registers the bond at the Deeds Office.
+Both sets of legal fees are calculated on a sliding scale linked to the purchase price and the bond amount, so they rise as the price does.
+On top of those, you may need to pay rates and levies a few months in advance to obtain a clearance certificate, and budget for moving costs and immediate repairs.
+As a rough guide, set aside between 8 and 10 percent of the purchase price to cover the transaction costs that sit above your bond amount, and confirm the exact figures with your conveyancer before you sign.

 How long does the bond application process take in South Africa?

-Once you have signed an offer to purchase and submitted a full bond application to a bank, the bank typically provides a decision within 5 to 10 business days, though this can take longer during busy periods or if additional documentation is requested.
-After approval, the bond registration process begins, which involves the conveyancing attorneys preparing and lodging documents at the Deeds Office.
-Deeds Office processing takes approximately 8 to 10 business days once documents are lodged.
-In total, the period from a signed offer to purchase to the date of registration and occupation can range from 6 to 12 weeks.
+Once you have signed an offer to purchase and submitted a full bond application to a bank, the bank usually gives a decision within 5 to 10 business days, though it can take longer during busy periods or when extra documents are requested.
+A decision is not the end of the timeline.
+After approval, the bond registration process begins, with the conveyancing attorneys preparing and lodging documents at the Deeds Office, and Deeds Office processing itself takes roughly 8 to 10 business days once the documents are lodged.
+In practice, the full stretch from a signed offer to registration and occupation runs from about 6 to 12 weeks, depending on how quickly each party plays their part.
+The biggest delays are almost always paperwork: FICA documents submitted late, rates clearance figures that take time, or bond conditions not yet met.
+You cannot speed up the Deeds Office, but you can have every document ready the day it is asked for, and that alone often shaves a week or two off the process.

 Do first-time buyers in South Africa qualify for any government assistance?

-Yes, there are two main programmes worth knowing about.
-The Finance Linked Individual Subsidy Programme (FLISP) is a government housing subsidy available to South African citizens or permanent residents who earn a gross monthly household income between R3 501 and R22 000, are buying or building a home for the first time, and have an approved home loan.
-The subsidy amount ranges from around R30 001 to R130 505 depending on income, and it is paid directly toward the purchase price, reducing the bond amount you need.
-Second, transfer duty exemption applies to properties priced at R1 100 000 or below.
-These thresholds are reviewed periodically in the national budget and may change.
-A bond originator or housing finance specialist can confirm whether you qualify for FLISP and assist with the application.
+Yes, there are two main forms of help worth knowing about.
+The First Home Finance programme, previously known as FLISP, is a government housing subsidy for South African citizens or permanent residents who earn a gross monthly household income between R3 501 and R22 000, are buying or building a home for the first time, and already have an approved home loan.
+The subsidy ranges from around R30 001 to R130 505 depending on income, and it is paid directly toward the purchase, reducing the bond you need to carry.
+It is not a loan and does not have to be repaid.
+Second, transfer duty exemption applies to properties priced at R1 100 000 or below, which removes a meaningful upfront cost on more affordable homes.
+Both thresholds are reviewed periodically in the national budget and can change, so check the current figures when you apply.
+A bond originator or a housing finance specialist can confirm whether you qualify, help you gather the paperwork, and submit the subsidy application alongside your bond so the two move together.

 What happens if my bond application is declined?